“Good ideas are a dime a dozen…” My friend and mentor James used to tell me.

 You will also have poor communication at all levels and in every silo.
 The decision-making process will be quite ineffective and an incredible amount of blame will be flying around.

-On the other hand, ideas from the new branch are not considered or even respected and they (the employees) are marginalized.
+Predictably, no ideas from the new branch are considered or even respected and they (the employees) are marginalized.

 In another life, I worked for an organisation where the leadership was elected rather than appointed.